Not-Win/Not-win.github.io/README.md

-### Win 11
+### Windows 11

 This is an article about Windows 11.
 See the Microsoft event on 24 june.
 We are now nearing the the end of this aritcle.
 This article is 33 words long.
 Thank you for reading.\
-Apparently some ISOs of windows 11 preview builds have been leaked.
+Apparently some ISOs of Windows 11 preview builds have been leaked.

 ---